rdsuel/Arduino-Class/README.md

 # Arduino-Class
 This repo contains the class materials for the "Arduino Basics" class that I teach at General Electric.
 It will cover multiple examples intended to teach basic concepts needed to program for Arduinos.
+All examples are based on the Arduino Uno Rev 3.
+You can get a "clone" Uno R3 on Amazon for less than $15, here is an example: http://amzn.com/B00SZSFFY0.

 ## Arduino Software Reference
 We will be using the following Arduino Language Reference page extensively.
 It defines software structure, variables and functions needed to program for the Arduino.